Written by Marc Henshall on April 7, 2017 under Studio

 The best recording studio might be one that you can fit in your pocket.
 Here’s a look at everything you can do with digital recording solutions designed for your favorite mobile devices.

-Written by Ryan Smith on September 9, 2015 under Artists
+Written by Ryan Smith on September 9, 2015 under Live

 In this second post in our Inside Soundcheck series, Jan Greenfield offers a glimpse into her role as general manager of Nashville’s unique entertainment business ecosystem, from the day-to-day to the holiday.